scipian/rfcs/0000-terraform-state-migration.md

 After a new customer has been on-boarded, they will have the option to migrate their existing Terraform state to Scipian's backend.
 The process is simple:

-1. User will create 2 Kubernetes secrets, one with their AWS credentials for the AWS acocunt they will be pulling their Terraform state from.
-The second secret they will create will contain temporary AWS credentials for Scipian's account, that will have minimal scope (only allowing a push to the Scipian backend bucket), and will have a short TTL.
+1. User will create a Kubernetes secret with their AWS credentials for the AWS acocunt they will be pulling their Terraform state from.
+As part of the onboarding process, appropriate IAM rules will be set up allowing the on-boarding customer CRUD privileges from their account to a namespaced path in Scipian's S3 bucket backend.
 2. User will then run a Kubernetes Job, based on a yaml template provided by the Scipian team.
 This job will run a special Docker image which will pull the Terraform state from the user's existing S3 bucket, and push it to Scipian's